MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/admin/activity-reports/activity-reports.md

 - M365-subscription-management
 - Adm_O365
 - Adm_TOC
+ms.custom: AdminSurgePortfolio
 search.appverid:
 - MET150
 - MOE150
 - GEA150
 ms.assetid: 0d6dfb17-8582-4172-a9a9-aed798150263
 description: Beschik over een periodiek rapport over de manier waarop personen in uw organisatie Microsoft 365-services gebruiken.
-Met het dashboard Gebruiksoverzicht kunt u voor elke grafiek een drilldownbewerking uitvoeren om meer inzichten te krijgen. ms.openlocfilehash: 665512e322eadd2f590fb5109fd6f1a9e7706e61 ms.sourcegitcommit: b458277f0a9937555bc6c5b3fb2a41613f7cc9a9 ms.translationtype: HT ms.contentlocale: nl-NL ms.lasthandoff: 04/23/2020 ms.locfileid: "43794015"
+Met het dashboard Gebruiksoverzicht kunt u voor elke grafiek een drilldownbewerking uitvoeren om meer inzichten te krijgen. ms.openlocfilehash: f1902c71b167d6293530eae61fa6c57d63c5f06c ms.sourcegitcommit: 2d59b24b877487f3b84aefdc7b1e200a21009999 ms.translationtype: HT ms.contentlocale: nl-NL ms.lasthandoff: 05/27/2020 ms.locfileid: "44387799"
 ---
 # <a name="microsoft-365-reports-in-the-admin-center"></a>Microsoft 365-overzichten in het beheercentrum

-U kunt gemakkelijk zien hoe mensen in uw bedrijf Microsoft 365-services gebruiken.
-Zo kunt u vaststellen wie een service veel gebruikt en quota behaalt, of wie misschien helemaal geen Microsoft 365-licentie nodig heeft.

-Er zijn overzichten beschikbaar voor de afgelopen 7 dagen, 30 dagen, 90 dagen en 180 dagen.
-Er zijn niet direct gegevens voor alle rapportageperioden beschikbaar.
-De rapporten komen beschikbaar na 48 uur.
+You can easily see how people in your business are using Microsoft 365 services.
+For example, you can identify who is using a service a lot and reaching quotas, or who may not need an Microsoft 365 license at all.

+Reports are available for the last 7 days, 30 days, 90 days, and 180 days.
+Data won't exist for all reporting periods right away.
+The reports become available within 48 hours.

 Bekijk deze video voor meer informatie over hoe u de rapporten kunt gebruiken: